 Participants are expected to comply with the ownership requirements within five years of an appointment to a qualified position.
-As of September 30, 2019, all participants were in compliance with the ownership requirements.
+As of September 30, 2020, over 90% of participants were in compliance with the ownership requirements, and all who were not compliant are still within the five-year timeframe for compliance.
 The categories of stock ownership that satisfy the ownership criteria include:

-- shares owned directly or indirectly (e.g. by spouse or trust); - unvested time-vested or performance-based cash or stock-settled restricted stock or RSUs (with any awards subject to unsatisfied performance-based vesting conditions taken into account at the "target" level of performance); - shares represented by amounts invested in the Post Savings Investment Plan; and - share equivalents under our deferred compensation plans.
+- shares owned directly or indirectly (e.g. by spouse or trust); - unvested time-vested or performance-based cash or stock-settled restricted stock or RSUs (with any awards subject to unsatisfied performance-based vesting conditions taken into account at the "target" level of performance); - shares represented by amounts invested in the Post Savings Investment Plan; and - share equivalents, including deferred stock units and deferred compensation, payable under our deferred compensation plans.